 Australia’s defamation laws were originally developed to handle defamatory publications found in newspapers and articles.
 However, as technology advances, old print mediums are becoming increasingly outdated.
 Our defamation legal scheme needs to adapt.
 As Mercer argued, Australian defamation laws need to be easier to uphold in the online space.

 - Avoid making defamatory statements.
 This includes spreading misinformation about people or small businesses.
 Social media users are subject to the same laws in this area as other media creators.
 There can even be consequences for “sharing” a defamatory post you didn’t create.
-Click here for a breakdown of what constitutes defamation.

 - Cyber-bullying and online harassment is a crime.
 Recent amendments to the Criminal Code now make it illegal to use a carriage service to menace, harass or cause offence.